Le Zénith: Zénith de Toulouse

 The Zénith de Toulouse is an indoor arena located in Toulouse.
-The venue was designed by André and Serge Gresy, who have also done the Palais Nikaia, Zénith d'Auvergne and the Grande Halle d'Auvergne.
+The venue was designed by André and Serge Gresy, who have also done the Palais Nikaïa, Zénith d'Auvergne and the Grande Halle d'Auvergne.
 The arena began construction in 1998 and opened in April 1999.
 The first event held at the venue was a concert organized by Jean-Pierre Mader.
 The concert was hosted by French actor Ticky Holgado and featured performances by Chevaliers du fil, Pauline Ester, Bernardo Sandoval, and the l’Orchestre de chambre national de Toulouse.
 The venue faced renovations after the explosion at the nearby AZF Factory.

 Over the years, the arena has hosted concerts by The Cranberries, Muse, Depeche Mode, Kylie Minogue, Norah Jones, Green Day, The Who and Snarky Puppy.

 It is the ninth incarnation of the "Le Zénith" franchise.